This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Aarhus, Denmark’s second-largest city, took a big step out of Copenhagen’s shadow when it was chosen as the European Capital of Culture last year.
 For a city of just over 320,000 people, Aarhus boasts some seriously fancy places like Michelin star restaurants, several world-class museums and high-end galleries.
 But at the same time, it’s a student city with a vibrant bar and nightlife scene.
 The best of both worlds!

 Aarhus is not only a great city in itself, but its location on the mainland means that you can go from bustling city life to lush, green country surroundings in a matter of minutes.
-I will talk more about some awesome day trips to Viborg, Skanderborg and Silkeborg in the next post, but for now, let’s focus on what Aarhus has to offer.
+I will talk more about some awesome day trips to Viborg, Skanderborg and Silkeborg in the next post, but for now, let’s focus on the best things to do in Aarhus.

 I was lucky enough to be invited on a three-day tour of the Aarhus region, courtesy of Visit Aarhus.
 This was a sponsored trip, but as always, all thoughts and opinions are my own.
 I’m not obliged to write anything, but choose to do so because I truly enjoyed my time in Aarhus.
 In fact, I can’t wait to go back!

 It just so happened that the 2018 Aarhus Festival, or Aarhus Festuge in Danish, coincided with my two days in the city.
 The festival is a week-long celebration of music, art, architecture, theatre and gastronomy happening in September every year.
 It was so fun to see the city in a party mood with cool stuff going on everywhere.
 So if you have the opportunity to go and experience it next year, do not hesitate!